junxit/us-congress-bills-113/metadata.md

 - 2014-05-28 — Introduced in House
 - 2014-05-28 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2014-05-28 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2014-05-29 — Committee Consideration and Mark-up Session Held.
+- 2014-05-29 — Ordered to be Reported by Unanimous Consent.
+- 2014-06-09 — Considered under suspension of the rules. (consideration: CR H5106-5108)
+- 2014-06-09 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+600.
+- 2014-06-09 — Mr. Royce moved to suspend the rules and agree to the resolution, as amended.
+- 2014-06-09 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H5106-5107)
+- 2014-06-09 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H5106-5107)